 Skills can be trained, but personality can’t be changed overnight.
 It’s your responsibility to provide your employees with a good work environment, but it’s not your job to teach them the basics of good manners and teamwork.

 Aside from knowing they do well with meeting people, make sure they can work well with people too.
 Besides, you won’t only employ one waiter—you need a whole team to run your food joint.

 How do you do this?
 Ask about their work references, ask about what they think of their previous coworkers, and how they used to handle scheduling conflicts.
-Asking about what they know about or think the kitchen staff do is also a good idea.
-These will give you an idea of how they collaborate with people in a business.
+Asking about what they know about or think the kitchen staff does is also a good idea.
+These will give you an idea of how they collaborate with people in the business.

 5. Initiate a Working Interview

 Writing one’s experiences on a piece of paper and answering questions one-on-one are easy ways to evaluate a potential employee.
 But like they say, to see is to believe.

 Be smart and ask if your interviewee if they can do a trial run.
 Put them center-stage and ask if they can take a sample customer’s orders.
 This way, you can measure how well they perform and multitask.